 Hospitalizations

 This metric measures the number of hospitalizations per thousand days of patient care.
-Staying out of the hospital is key to maintaining the physical well-being of nursing home patients.
+Minimizing hospitalizations is critical to maintaining the physical health of residents.

 Short-term Care: Rehospitalizations

-This metric is a measure of the number of times residents are rehospitalized per 1,000 days of short-term patient care.
-Avoiding the hospital during rehabilitation is important to restoring the physical well-being of patients.
+Measures the number of rehospitalizations per 1,000 days of short-term care.
+Avoiding rehospitalizations during rehabilitation is important to restoring the physical well-being of patients.

 Short-term Care: ER Visits